What Are They Doing?

-The team will be working from the Amundsen-Scott South Pole Station in Antarctica—the southernmost continually inhabited place on the planet.
+The team worked from the Amundsen-Scott South Pole Station in Antarctica – the southernmost continually inhabited place on the planet.
 The South Pole station is one of three year-around U.S. stations operated by the National Science Foundation (NSF).

 The South Pole Station sits at the Earth's axis on a shifting continental ice sheet several miles thick.
 This unique research site has extremely dry and cold air and is perfectly suited for conducting projects ranging from cosmic observations to seismic and atmospheric studies.
 At an elevation of 2,835 meters (9,300 feet), South Pole has an average monthly temperature in the austral summer of -28°C (-18°F); in the austral winter, the average monthly temperature is -60°C (-76°F).